adas1gupta/Leetcode/Array-and-Hashing/User-Website-Visiting-Patterns/README.md

  - Just read through the problem.
  - It requires sorting based on timestamp
  - It requires a set for the combinations you generate because a user for a pattern only counts once.
+    - MAKE SURE YOU'RE MINDFUL OF THIS SET REQUIREMENT!
  - It also wants the lexicographically smallest pattern if frequencies are equal.

 ## 🧪 Code